My Cookie Journey

 How to Make Glazed Maple Walnuts

-This works better in a non stick pan.
-So in the pan add the sugar, maple syrup, and 1 tablespoon of the butter.
+Step 1: This works best in a nonstick pan.
+Add the sugar, maple syrup, and one tablespoon of butter to the pan.

 In a non-stick pan the butter sugar and maple syrup melting so it will cover the walnut halves.

-Heat over a medium heat so that the sugar melts with the butter and maple syrup.
-You don't want the heat too high or it will crystalize the sugar.
+Step 2: Heat over medium heat so that the sugar melts with the butter and maple syrup.
+You don't want the heat too high or it will crystallize the sugar.

 Final coating before taking the glazed walnuts off the stove heat.

-No fear if the sugar crystalizes, just add another tablespoon of butter so that it turns the sugar into a more liquid state.
-Stir for a minute so that it sticks to the walnuts and then take the pan off the heat.
+Step 3: Don't worry if the sugar crystallizes.
+Just add another tablespoon of butter so that it loosens the sugar mixture again.
+Stir so that it sticks to the walnuts and then take the pan off the heat.

 Glazed maple walnuts going from the fry pan to the parchments lined sheet pan to cool.